FacultyUpskillingOrg/GitHubRepositoryTracker-Frontend/README.md

     "GetAccessToken": "The endpoint that returns the access token" },
   "AllowedHosts": "*",

-  "AuthCredentians": {
-    "UserName": "The app username",
-    "apiPassword": "The password used to get the access token" }
+  "TokenUserName": "The app username", "TokenPassword": "The password used to get the access token" }
   ```